jpascher/T0-Time-Mass-Duality/README.md

 At the center of this research is the concept of time-mass duality, which proposes a fundamental reformulation of the relationship between time and mass.
 This approach offers not only a possible path toward unifying quantum mechanics, quantum field theory, and general relativity, but also provides new perspectives on fundamental phenomena such as nonlocality, dark matter, and dark energy.

 The publications found here form a coherent research program that ranges from theoretical foundations to concrete applications and experimentally verifiable predictions.
+New documents on measurement differences and temperature adjustments further expand the program.

 ## Repository Structure

 The publications are organized into the following structure:
 ```
 T0-Time-Mass-Duality/
 ├── 2/